Liz Fong-Jones: 2008–2016

 In 2008, Fong-Jones joined Google, which she said is one of the best places for a transgender person to work, as a systems administrator in their Mountain View, California office, eventually becoming a software engineer in the field of site reliability at their Cambridge, Massachusetts office, followed by their New York City office.
 She says she began organizing within the company in 2010, focusing on "equity engineering" by working on fixing issues with products that adversely affected marginalized communities, like ensuring accessibility for customers who utilize assistive technology.
 She later expanded her advocacy to minority groups of employees within the company, like gender pay equity and transgender health care issues.

-In 2011, she began taking fellow employee concerns to management, starting when Google+ was about to launch.
+In 2011, she began taking fellow employees' concerns to management, starting when Google+ was about to launch.
 On behalf of her and her colleagues, she warned executives from requiring users to disclose their real names.
 Following public outrage, part of the Nymwars, she successfully negotiated a new policy, which she subsequently communicated directly to concerned employees, making her an unofficial "union representative" for workers.

 In 2016, Fong-Jones contributed to the codebase of the 2016 Never Again pledge, which made it easier to verify signatories' identities who pledged not to work on harmful projects.

 "Google's Ideological Echo Chamber" memo (2017)

-Fong-Jones said that while the activism always created tension, it turned hostile in 2017 following James Damore's Google's Ideological Echo Chamber memo, which argued that the underrepresentation of women in tech was due to innate psychological differences between men and women rather than bias, using talking points from evolutionary psychology.
-The data and arguments of the essay were widely criticized as "debunked" and "shaky scientism", and many concluded that it was naiveté rooted in politics attempting to use scientific rhetoric to make sexist power dynamics permanent.
+Fong-Jones said that while the activism always created tension, it turned hostile in 2017 following James Damore's Google's Ideological Echo Chamber memo, which argued that the underrepresentation of women in tech was partially due to innate psychological differences between men and women rather than bias, using talking points from evolutionary psychology.
+The data and arguments of the essay were criticized by some Google employees and journalists for allegedly perpetuating sexist stereotypes.
 Damore was later terminated.

 On 10 August 2017, Sundar Pichai, the CEO of Alphabet, Google's now-parent company, was set to answer employee questions about the controversy at the company's weekly all-hands, known as TGIF, but canceled it 45 minutes prior, citing the leak of the questions and fear of employee safety for "asking a question".
-Fong-Jones referred to it as an "excuse" to not answer questions like her own, like why they had let the Damore's memo stay on their servers for more than a month if it was grounds for termination, and that she felt it was "a triumph" for her harassers.
+Fong-Jones referred to it as an "excuse" to not answer questions like her own, like why they had let Damore's memo stay on their servers for more than a month if it was grounds for termination, and that she felt it was "a triumph" for her harassers.